Noise Map for call centers

-- call center noise cancellation, call center noise reduction, noise map
+- call center noise cancellation, contact center, Noise Map

 Call centers suffers from significant ambient noise that is originated from multiple locations like: